 Nearby Attractions: You can see the Fremont Troll, Fremont Rocket, Fremont Canal Park, and Theo’s Chocolate.

 There aren’t any hotels in Fremont, so staying in an Airbnb is your best bet.

 This is last on the list because it’s not the best place to stay in Seattle if you plan on doing a lot of sightseeing.
 However, I get numerous questions about this area, so I wanted to cover West Seattle.

-Located across Puget Sound from Seattle, this is a fun area to stay in if you visit Seattle in the summer.
+Located across Puget Sound from Seattle, this is a fun area to stay in when looking for things to do in the summer in Seattle.
 That’s because it’s one of the few areas in the region with sandy beaches (as opposed to rocky beaches).
 Alki Beach is full of people wading in the water, playing beach volleyball, and lounging on the sand.

 Who Should Stay Here: Those looking for a chill weekend where they can walk to the beach, shops, and restaurants without wanting to go into downtown Seattle.